Today (March 11, 2015): Review of the Sofitel Legend The Grand Amsterdam (Netherlands).

 - Check-in is quick and efficient with some nice thoughtful gestures (such as small pastries for guests to help themselves).

-- The rich history is, as naturally, incorporated into the new architectural details in many ways.
+- The rich history is incorporated into the hotel’s new architectural details.
 The students of the Design Academy of Eindhoven used legendary persons from the history of the building as a source of inspiration: their creative contribution with historical influences is draped across the 177 beautifully appointed rooms including 52 suites.
 All rooms feature high ceilings and are equipped with an excellent Sofitel MyBed (you will not want to get up!), air-conditioning, working desk, Nespresso machine and a safe deposit box.

 - The real stars of the hotel are the Legendary Imperial, Opera & Canal House Suites.
 The latter are located in the former homes of famous Dutch Admirals dating back to the 17th century.
 These spacious suites are marked by timeless elegance with cream-colored walls, wooden ceiling beams, warm autumn colors and a subtle mix of classic and contemporary furnishings.